Projection free methods on product domains: Introduction

 However, in case one wants to take advantage of modern multicore architectures or of distributed clusters, parallel and distributed versions of the block-coordinate FW algorithm are also available \cite{wang2016parallel}.
 It is important to highlight that all the papers mentioned above only consider convex programming problems and use random sampling variants as the main block selection strategy.

-Furthermore, as noticed in \cite{osokin2016minding}, the standard convergence analysis for FW variants (e.g., pairwise and away step FW) cannot be easily extended to the block-coordinate case.
-This is mainly due to the difficulties in handling the bad/short steps (i.e., those steps that do not give a good progress and are taken to guarantee feasibility of the iterate) within a block-coordinate framework.
-In~\cite{osokin2016minding}, the authors hence claim that novel proof techniques are required to carry out the analysis and close the gap between FW and BCFW in this context.
+Furthermore, as noticed in \cite{osokin2016minding}, the standard convergence analysis for FW variants (e.g., pairwise and away step FW) cannot be easily extended to the block-coordinate case. \damiano{In particular, there has been no extension in this setting of the well known linear convergence rate guarantees for FW variants applied to strongly convex objectives (see \cite{bomze2021frank} and references therein).} This is mainly due to the difficulties in handling the bad/short steps (i.e., those steps that do not give a good progress and are taken to guarantee feasibility of the iterate) within a block-coordinate framework. \damiano{In~\cite{osokin2016minding}, the authors hence extend the convergence analysis of FW variants to the block coordinate setting under the strong assumption that there are no bad steps, claiming that novel} proof techniques are required to carry out the analysis in general and close the gap between FW and BCFW in this context.

 Here we focus on the non-convex case and define a new general block-coordinate algorithmic framework that gives flexibility in the use of both block selection strategies and FW-like directions.
 Such a flexibility is mainly obtained thanks to the way we perform approximate minimizations in the blocks.
 At each iteration, after selecting one block at least, we indeed use the Short Step Chain (SSC) procedure described in \cite{rinaldi2020avoiding}, which skips gradient computations in consecutive short steps until proper conditions are satisfied, to get the approximate minimization done in the selected blocks.